butburg/Battleship/Readme.md

 Battleship (javabased)

 This is my test driven dev of the game Battleship as a java application.
-There are two players and 10 shipf for everybody to place and destroy.
+There are two players and 10 ships for everybody to place and destroy.

+I use JUnit5.4 and opdenjsk-14 for the project with the IntelliJ IDE on a linux system

-At the end, there will be a console ui and a tcp support to play via internet.
+At the end, there will be a console ui, and a tcp-support to play via the internet.
+Hopefully :)